 These plan designs have term periods of 10, 15, 20, 25, and 30 years.
-The Banner Life insurance company recently developed a 35 and 40-year product.
+Banner Life insurance company recently developed a 35 and 40-year product.
 This is excellent news for many younger people.
 This increase in the term period can help you find the best life insurance policy.

 Remember that term life insurance must be purchased with the correct term.
 If you are buying too short a term, you could find yourself without coverage when you still need it.
-It happens to many people each year from not planning correctly.
+It happens to many people each year to not plan correctly.
 You can also include universal life into your life insurance package for lifelong coverage benefits.
 Term life insurance can also be converted to universal life at a specified time in the policy.

 Universal Life Insurance:

-People will often need life insurance for over 30 years, which is usually the term life insurance limit.
+People will often need life insurance for over 30 years, usually the term life insurance limit.
 There are two types of permanent life insurance products, Universal Life and Whole Life.
 The Whole Life is no longer practical due to the high cost.

 Also, many companies have dropped it from their product line.
-However, universal life insurance products are the best way to go if looking for life insurance that will last for the rest of your life.
+However, universal life insurance products are the best way to go if you are looking for life insurance that will last for the rest of your life.

 Life insurance companies can offer you the best insurance policy at the lowest possible rates.
 Most people choose the full underwritten policy designs to receive the lowest premiums.